About this listing

 Cable TV on 32" Samsung.

-There are two trek bicycles for use during the months between May and NOvember. , 2013.
-They are shared between the guests in Studio C. While I do my best to see that they are in working order, I cannot promise that it would always be so..
+There are 3 trek bicycles for use during the months between May and NOvember. , 2013.
+They are shared between the guests in Studio C. While I do my best to see that they are in working order, I cannot promise that in each instance.
+Helmets provided.
 Also, guests must sign a waiver before riding.

 Walk to The Teahouse for breakfast, El Farol for entertainment, Geronimo for a special night out.
 Be inspired by a plethora of art galleries.
 Hiking trails, Audubon, Dale Ball trails are very near.
 The Alameda river trail is just across the park.